API Reference Overview

 • publish_checkpoint/2 / publish_checkpoint_from_tinker_path/2 and unpublish_checkpoint/2 / unpublish_checkpoint_from_tinker_path/2 – manage checkpoint visibility.

-• get_training_run/2 / get_training_run_by_tinker_path/2 – fetch training run metadata by ID or checkpoint tinker path.
+• get_training_run/2 / get_training_run_by_tinker_path/2 – fetch training run metadata by ID or checkpoint tinker path (access_scope supported).

-• get_weights_info_by_tinker_path/2 – fetch checkpoint base model + LoRA metadata.
+• get_weights_info_by_tinker_path/2 – fetch checkpoint base model, LoRA metadata, and train flags.

 • get_sampler/2 – fetch sampler base model and optional model_path.